Dorothy Runk Mennen: Teaching at Purdue University

-After receiving a MA in Theatre from Purdue University in 1964, Mennen taught at Purdue in the Theatre program as the voice teacher for both candidates in the Professional Acting program (graduate) and undergraduate theatre majors from 1964-2001.
-She developed the original voice curriculum for their MFA training for actors "from the ground up," where she was also the vocal director for their musicals, serving for over 70 productions.
+After receiving a MA in Theatre from Purdue University in 1964, Mennen taught at Purdue in the Theatre program as the voice teacher for both candidates in the Professional Acting program (graduate) and undergraduate theatre majors from 1964 to 2001.
+She developed the original voice curriculum for their MFA training for actors "from the ground up", where she was also the vocal director for their musicals, serving for over 70 productions.
 In the 1960s she put together several programs, including the voice and speech program for the American Theater Program.

 She was the first female president of the American Association of University Professors at Purdue, helped form the Women's Caucus to study and implement gender equity, and was the first female president of the Purdue Senate.
 As Professor Emerita, she was involved in the classroom climate interactive theatre workshop program.
 Mennen served Purdue for over 60 years.
 She also did consulting and taught privately.